Spinning Brownian motion

 for any positive $\alpha$, and arbitrary $v<t$.
 We can extend \eqref{eq:exit_02} in the following way: for $N\in\NN$ and $T>0$, define simple functions by

-It follows from \eqref{eq:exit_02} that $ \EE_{x,s} {\int_0^\infty f_{N,T}(u) dL^*_u} = \EE_{x,s} {\int_0^\infty f_{N,T}(u) c_1 dL_u}. $ It is clear that $f_{N,T}(u)$ increases to $e^{-\alpha u}\ind_{[0,T]}(u)$ for all $T>0$, and so, by the monotone convergence theorem, we obtain
+It follows from \eqref{eq:exit_02} that $ \EE_{z} {\int_0^\infty f_{N,T}(u) dL^*_u} = \EE_{z} {\int_0^\infty f_{N,T}(u) dL_u}. $ It is clear that $f_{N,T}(u)$ increases to $e^{-\alpha u}\ind_{[0,T]}(u)$ for all $T>0$, and so, by the monotone convergence theorem, we obtain

 that is, $L^*$ and $L$ have the same $\alpha$-potential functions.
-Since both $L^*$ and $L$ are continuous, it follows by \cite{BlG68}, Chapter 4, Theorem 2.13, that $c_1L=L^*$ a.s.
-This shows that $(dL_t,c_1\h_x)$ is an exit system, an the theorem is proved.
+Since both $L^*$ and $L$ are continuous, it follows that $L^*=L$ a.s. by Theorem 2.13, Chapter 4, \cite{BlG68}.
+This shows that $(L_t,\h_x)$ is an exit system, and the theorem is proved.

-It remains to show that equation \eqref{eq:exit_nts} holds.
-It might seem that the exit formula \eqref{exit}, and equation \eqref{eq:exit_nts} just differ on the upper limit of the integral.
-In the former, the upper limit is a fixed time $T$ whereas in the latter, the upper limit is the random time ${\tau^j}$.
-The advantage of having $\tau^j$ as an upper limit is that \emph{at most one excursion} that reaches level $\e$ away from $\partial D$ starts before time $\tau^j$.
-We will drop the super index $j$ from $\tau^j$ for notational simplicity.